-Look at the two buildings above.
-Both of these buildings are energy efficient homes.
+Look at the two buildings below.
+Both of these buildings are energy efficient homes (also known as a sustainable home).
 Both are aiming for LEED platinum certification.
 But only one is built up to be “the greenest New American Home in history”.
 Can you guess which?

 Yep.
 It’s on the left.
 What Lloyd Alter aptly named a ‘polyurethane palace‘.

 Is this really the new sustainability?
 I don’t think so.
 I don’t doubt it has a lot of appeal to a certain type of buyer, but if climate change features highly in your concept of sustainability then I’m afraid it’s back to the drawing board.

 Making a home highly energy efficient is an essential part of the definition of sustainable living at home.
 But it’s 2014, and a lot of smart people know a lot about what makes a home seriously sustainable.
 First, take a look at real examples of sustainable homes in our top list of beautiful eco homes.
 Then here’s a list of five ingredients I think matter, no doubt it’s incomplete.